JoshuaR503/Tank-Wars-Game/readme.md

 ## Program Entry Point

 - **Launcher**: Initializes and manages the main user interface, including start menu, game panel, end menu, and transitions.

-## Self-Reflection on Development Process

-Working on this project was amazing.
-Building something meaningful with Java was a new experience for me.
-I learned a lot, especially about polymorphism and interfaces.
-Debugging and managing the game's state were challenging but fun.
-I also became more familiar with IntelliJ and even made my first JAR file.

-The process of figuring out power-ups was interesting, though I encountered some issues with power-up durations and effects.
-All in all, this project was a great learning experience, and I look forward to spending more time improving the game.

-## Project Conclusion

-The Tank Wars project successfully implemented a functional 2D tank game in Java, adhering to the principles of Object-Oriented Programming (OOP).
-The project was a valuable learning experience, particularly in the areas of polymorphism, interfaces, and game development workflows.